 Test Your Skills

-Do you feeling confident in determining if an email is sketchy or legitimate?
+Do you feel confident in determining if an email is sketchy or legitimate?
 Alphabet subsidiary Jigsaw and Google use this quiz to teach people how to better spot malicious emails.
 How many can your correctly ID?